A Quick Overview of The Pressure Washing Business

 Your market can be divided into two groups: commercial and residential markets.

-The advantage of servicing the residential market is that you will only need a fraction of the startup capital you would need to tackle the jobs for a commercial market.
+The advantage of servicing the residential market is that you will only need a fraction of the startup capital to tackle the jobs of a commercial market.

 You need to choose your preferred target market.
 Once you have made up your mind, you can look into the competition in your area.